ash/raku-course/essentials/positionals/exercises/spell-a-number/solution/index.md

 {% include menu.html %}

-The program below has a built-in array with the names of numbers from 0 to 20 and the names of the tens 20, 30, etc. In the chain of conditional checks, the number is distributed to a different algorithm to create and print a full spellt version of the number.
+The program below has a built-in array with the names of numbers from 0 to 20 and the names of the tens: 20, 30, etc. In the chain of conditional checks, the number is distributed to one of the rules of spelling.

 ## Code